godfrednkayamba/yaspgpasswordpolicy/README.md

 Let us start with a check as a password should not contain these characters (!@=$#).

 ```
-postgres=# SHOW credcheck.password_not_contain ;
+postgres=# SHOW yaspgpasswordpolicy.password_not_contain ;
- credcheck.password_not_contain
+ yaspgpasswordpolicy.password_not_contain
 --------------------------------
  !@=$#
 (1 row)

 postgres=# CREATE USER abcd$ WITH PASSWORD 'p@ss';
-ERROR:  password does contain the configured credcheck.password_not_contain characters
+ERROR:  password does contain the configured yaspgpasswordpolicy.password_not_contain characters

 postgres=# CREATE USER abcd$ WITH PASSWORD 'pass';
 CREATE ROLE